lblod/construct-organization-relationships-service/README.md

 Add the following snippet to your `docker-compose.yml`:

 ```
-construct-administrative-unit-relationships:
+construct-organization-relationships:
-  image: lblod/construct-administrative-unit-relationships-service
+  image: lblod/construct-organization-relationships-service
 ```

 ## API

-### `POST /create-relationships/:administrativeUnitdUuid`
+### `POST /create-relationships/:organizationUuid`

-Expects the uuid of a newly created administrative unit as a parameter.
+Expects the UUID of a newly created organization as a parameter.

-Creates the following data and links it to the administrative unit :
+Creates the following data and links it to the organization:

 - governing body (`besluit:Bestuursorgaan`)
 - governing body in time (`besluit:Bestuursorgaan`)
 - mandate (`mandaat:Mandaat`)
-- bestuursfunctie, for non-worship administrative units only (`lblodlg:Bestuursfunctie`)
+- bestuursfunctie, for non-worship organizations only (`lblodlg:Bestuursfunctie`)
 - minister position, for `ere:BestuurVanDeEredienst` only (`ere:PositieBedienaar`)

 ## Environment variables